Gautham-Nadimpalli/DIP-Project/age and gender without enhancements/instructions..md

 ## Configuration

-- Ensure that the required pre-trained model files (`age_deploy.prototxt`, `age_net.caffemodel`, `gender_deploy.prototxt`, `gender_net.caffemodel`) are present in the same directory as the script.
+- Ensure the pre-trained model files (`age_deploy.prototxt`, `age_net.caffemodel`, `gender_deploy.prototxt`, `gender_net.caffemodel`) are present in the same directory as the script.

 ## Notes

-- The face detection is based on the Haar Cascade classifier (`haarcascade_frontalface_default.xml`).
-Ensure it is present in the project directory or provide the correct path in the code.
+- The face detection is based on the Haar Cascade classifier (`haarcascade_frontalface_default.xml`).Please ensure it is present in the project directory or provide the correct path in the code.